Hi, I'm Maria...

 A little about my own struggles with weight and my relationship to food.

 I grew up in the sunny land of San Diego, California.
 I spent many days basking in the warm sunshine and swimming in the waves on the beach in Del Mar, CA. I don't know about your experience, but growing up in a bikini on the beach in southern California, listening to people often comment about how the girls look, I became very self conscious and got a little (or very large) complex about how I thought it was acceptable to look.
-I even remember my dad, looking at certain women on the beach, "that woman has no business in a bathing suit.
 This is my story.

 I tried many diets and found that sticking to a diet was not my forte.
 In fact, going on a diet was usually an excuse for me to binge (& immediately begin obsessing about everything I wasn't going to be eating, and then eating it) and end up feeling so much shame about it.
 Diets only ended up causing me shame, to feel like a failure and to not trust myself in my relationship to food.
 I even tried purging a few times, but this just made me feel more shame and stress.

 I am not going to lie and say that now I am a "perfect" eater.
 I don't believe there is such a thing.
-Eating is one of life's greatest pleasures and bringing the full enjoyment of that experience back to the eating process, is one of my goals with my client.
-I will say that I have learned to maintain a very balanced relationship to food & my body.
+Eating is one of life's greatest pleasures and bringing the full enjoyment of that experience back to the eating process, is one of my goals with my clients.
+After much healing work and learning to relate in a new way to food and my body, I have learned to maintain a very balanced relationship to food & my body.
 I don't worry about what and when I eat.
-I feel free with food and that is no small miracle for me!
+I feel free with food and comfortable in my body and that is no small miracle for me!

 Over the years I have learned many amazing modalities to overcome food and body obsessions and heal shame and an unhealthy relationship to food.
 I have learned to trust myself (yes, around food too!) and value myself beyond looking a certain way.
 I no longer ever feel the need to binge!
 I have found my purpose, so I have a positive focus which takes my mind off of food.
 I learned how to take the energy I spent on cravings and dreaming about pigging out on some chocolate chip cookie dough ice cream and peanut butter m n m's, and the ensuing shame, and put it towards making a difference in the world.
 I have learned to be much more accepting and compassionate with myself and not to weigh myself, because that only gives me a possible opportunity to shame and judge myself.
 I have learned to lighten up.
 I have learned to forgive, myself first and others too.
 I have learned that there is a direct connection between my relationship to myself and my relationship to food and in order for my relationship with food to heal, I first needed to heal my relationship with myself, which is a life-long journey and I am thrilled to be on it!